-Figure 7.1: Emerging adults Arnett has identified five characteristics of emerging adulthood that distinguishes it from adolescence and young adulthood (Arnett, 2006). - It is the age of identity exploration.
+Arnett has identified five characteristics of emerging adulthood that distinguishes it from adolescence and young adulthood (Arnett, 2006).

+- It is the age of identity exploration.
 In 1950, Erik Erikson proposed that it was during adolescence that humans wrestled with the question of identity.
-Yet, even Erikson (1968) commented on a trend during the twentieth century of a "prolonged adolescence" in industrialized societies.
+Yet, even Erikson (1968) commented on a trend during the 20th century of a "prolonged adolescence" in industrialized societies.
 Today, most identity development occurs during the late teens and early twenties rather than adolescence.
-It is during emerging adulthood that people are exploring their career choices and ideas about intimate relationships, setting the foundation for adulthood. - Arnett (2000, 2006) also described this time period as the age of instability.
-Exploration - generates uncertainty and instability.
+It is during emerging adulthood that people are exploring their career choices and ideas about intimate relationships, setting the foundation for adulthood. - Arnett also described this time period as the age of instability (Arnett, 2000; Arnett, 2006).
+Exploration generates uncertainty and instability.
 Emerging adults change jobs, relationships, and residences more frequently than other age groups. - This is also the age of self-focus.
-Being self-focused is not the same as being self-centred.
-Adolescents are more self-centred than emerging adults.
-Arnett reports that he found emerging adults to be very considerate of the feelings of others, especially their parents.
-They now begin to see their parents as people, not just parents, something most adolescents fail to do (Arnett, 2006).
-Nonetheless, emerging adults focus more on themselves, as they realize that they have few obligations to others and that this is the time where they can do what they want with their lives - This is also the age of feeling in-between.
-When asked if they feel like adults, more 18- to 25-year-olds answer "yes and no" than do teens or adults over the age of twenty-five (Arnett, 2001).
-Most emerging adults have gone through the changes of puberty, are typically no longer in high school, and many have also moved out of their parents' homes.
-Thus, they no longer feel as dependent as they did as teenagers.
+Being self-focused is not the same as being "self- centered."
+Adolescents are more self-centered than emerging adults.
+Arnett reports that in his research, he found emerging adults to be very considerate of the feelings of others, especially their parents.
+They now begin to see their parents as people not just parents, something most adolescents fail to do (Arnett, 2006).
+Nonetheless, emerging adults focus more on themselves, as they realize that they have few obligations to others and that this is the time where they can do what they want with their life. - This is also the age of feeling in-between.
+When asked if they feel like adults, more 18 to 25 year-olds answer "yes and no" than do teens or adults over the age of 25 (Arnett, 2001).
+Most emerging adults have gone through the changes of puberty, are typically no longer in high school, and many have also moved out of their parents' home.

+- Thus, they no longer feel as dependent as they did as teenagers.
 Yet, they may still be financially dependent on their parents to some degree, and they have not completely attained some of the indicators of adulthood, such as finishing their education, obtaining a good full-time job, being in a committed relationship, or being responsible for others.
-It is not surprising that Arnett found that 60 percent of 18- to 25-year-olds felt that in some ways they were adults, but in some ways they were not (Arnett, 2001). - Emerging adulthood is the age of possibilities.
-It is a time period of optimism as more 18- to 25-year-olds feel that they will someday get to where they want to be in life.
+It is not surprising that Arnett found that 60% of 18 to 25 year-olds felt that in some ways they were adults, but in some ways they were not (Arnett, 2001). - Emerging adulthood is the age of possibilities.
+It is a time period of optimism as more 18 to 25 year-olds feel that they will someday get to where they want to be in life.
 Arnett (2000, 2006) suggests that this optimism is because these dreams have yet to be tested.
-For example, it is easier to believe that you will eventually find your soulmate when you have yet to have a serious relationship.
+For example, it is easier to believe that you will eventually find your soul mate when you have yet to have had a serious relationship.
 It may also be a chance to change directions, for those whose lives up to this point have been difficult.
 The experiences of children and teens are influenced by the choices and decisions of their parents.
 If the parents are dysfunctional, there is little a child can do about it.
 In emerging adulthood, people can move out and move on.
 They have the chance to transform their lives and move away from unhealthy environments.
-Even those whose lives were happier and more fulfilling as children now have the opportunity in emerging adulthood to become independent and make decisions about the direction they would like their life to take.
-Cultural Variations The five features proposed in the theory of emerging adulthood were originally based on research involving about three hundred Americans between ages eighteen and twenty-nine from various ethnic groups, social classes, and geographical regions (Arnett, 2004).
-To what extent does the theory of emerging adulthood apply internationally?
+Even those whose lives were happier and more fulfilling as children, now have the opportunity in emerging adulthood to become independent and make decisions about the direction they would like their life to take.